St Matthew Academy

-The Academy motto; ‘Let Your Light Shine’ is taken from St Matthew's Gospel and captures the academy's strong Catholic values, and aim is to ensure that the talents and strengths of every young person is nurtured, encouraged, developed and celebrated.
+The Academy motto: 'Let Your Light Shine' is taken from St Matthew's Gospel and captures the academy's strong Catholic values.
+The aim is to ensure that the talents and strengths of every young person is nurtured, encouraged, developed and celebrated.

 The Academy had a new build budget of £38 million and is directly funded by the DCSF and receives additional support from its sponsors, the Roman Catholic Archdiocese of Southwark and the De La Salle Congregation.

 The Academy is the first Roman Catholic all through Academy's from Reception to Year 11 and was formerly a specialist college in Business and Enterprise under the Specialist School's Trust.

 History

-St Matthew Academy opened in 2007; replacing two previous schools, St Joseph's Academy secondary school and Our Lady of Lourdes primary school.
+St Matthew Academy opened in 2007, replacing two previous schools, St Joseph's Academy secondary school and Our Lady of Lourdes primary school.
 The new Academy was built as a completely new school at a cost of £38 million budget.
-The Academy has developed from an all-boy Roman Catholic Academy, built in 1860, to a co-educational academy; accepting pupils aged 4–16.
+The Academy has developed from an all-boy Roman Catholic Academy, built in 1860, to a co-educational academy, accepting pupils aged 4–16.
 In 2017, the academy nursery closed.